Protein from the Lab: Research and Development of Sustainable Resources for Tomorrow

 12.00 – 13.00 hrs

-The protein transition offers laboratories many opportunities and challenges.
-The shift from animal to sustainable protein sources – such as vegetable proteins, micro-organisms and precision fermentation – requires advanced analysis techniques, process development and quality assurance.
-In this seminar we will discuss how laboratories contribute to the development of new proteins that are not only sustainable, but also meet high demands in terms of functionality, taste and safety.
+The protein transition offers laboratories numerous opportunities and challenges.
+The shift from animal to sustainable protein sources, such as plant-based proteins, microorganisms, and precision fermentation, requires advanced analysis techniques, process development, and quality assurance.
+In this seminar, we will discuss how laboratories contribute to the development of new proteins that are not only sustainable but also meet high standards for functionality, taste, and safety.
 How do lab technologies support this process?
-Discover the latest insights and technologies that are essential for a successful protein transition.
+Discover the latest insights and technologies essential for a successful protein transition.

 “Food protein ingredients of the future – milk without cow and meat alternatives from microbes”